 1. As a rule, exams are in written format using either paper-and-pencil assessments or computer-based assessments.
-A written exam can consist of open-ended questions, an individual paper, an essay, or a report.
-Part of an exam can also consist of a presentation.
+A written exam can consist of open-ended questions, an individual paper, a research article, a presentation an essay, or a report.